 Can you do a weight loss colon cleanse on your own?

-If you're not a fan of sticking things up your butt (and I totally understand), you can drink down a colon cleansing powder.
+If you're not a fan of sticking things up your butt (I can totally relate), you can drink down a colon cleansing powder.

 If you're like me, you'll definitely prefer a colon cleanser you can simply drink down.